COURSE TITLE:

 Assignment #9: Action Plan.

-Use the “sample action plan” outline found within the manual as guidance.
+"sample action plan" outline found on page 47 as guidance.
+Write a 2-3 page plan.

 Assignment #10: Lesson Development.